influxdata/k8s-jsonnet-libs/gen/github.com/jsonnet-libs/argo-workflows-libsonnet/docs/3.1/events/v1alpha1/urlArtifact.md

 # events.v1alpha1.urlArtifact

-URLArtifact contains information about an artifact at an http endpoint.
+"URLArtifact contains information about an artifact at an http endpoint."

 ## Index